 Companies with their own assets are generally unable to offer much in the way of flexibility since they have a limited pool of resources with which to work.
 While an asset-based company may certainly try to address a shipper’s need for scalability, its solution is likely to be less flexible than that of a non-asset-based 3PL.

 Technology-Based Solutions.
-According to analysis by ARC Advisory Group, access to technology-based solutions is a major reason businesses decide to outsource their logistics needs, thereby allowing shippers to avoid having to make significant investments in transportation or warehouse management systems of their own.
+According to an analysis by ARC Advisory Group, access to technology-based solutions is a major reason businesses decide to outsource their logistics needs, thereby allowing shippers to avoid having to make significant investments in transportation or warehouse management systems of their own.
 But an “IT Gap” exists – “a gap between the importance shippers attach to a logistics service provider’s IT competence and how competent the shipper finds the 3PL it works with.”

 ARC notes that “an explosion” of new data is available to create digital supply chains, but not all logistics providers understand the potential of this data or have the skills required to achieve maximum benefit.
-“Core applications that logistics service providers use to provide differentiated service for their customers – warehouse and transportation management systems, and increasingly supply chain planning and omnichannel execution – continue to be enhanced,” the ARC Advisory analysis noted.
+“Core applications that logistics service providers use to provide differentiated service for their customers – warehouse and transportation management systems, and increase supply chain planning and omnichannel execution – continue to be enhanced,” the ARC Advisory analysis noted.
 Specifically, today’s savvy logistics providers are incorporating IoT platform capabilities, artificial intelligence and machine learning, and predictive analytics.

 Technological prowess is essential regardless of whether a logistics company owns its assets.
 But for a business considering its 3PL options, understanding the degree to which a company has embraced technology should be a key consideration in the decision-making process.